DamonLo/bacx-pr/topics/delete-rename.md

  1. Writer/Editor opens TFS item, using [this template](https://dynamicscrm.visualstudio.com/OneCRM/_workitems/create/Task?templateId=adfeaa5a-22a9-4416-9755-9b9980c42822&ownerId=74778d57-e6a1-43fe-b56b-be19cb488aae), for CE listing topics to delete, and redirection target for each deleted topic. *If you don't have access to the OneCRM TFS instance, go to [http://myaccess](http://myaccess) and request access to either **CRM FTE Dev/Test Source Read-Write** (for FTEs), or **CRM Vendor Source** (for vendors).*

- 1. CE coordinates timing with localization
+ 1. CE coordinates timing with localization.

- 1. CE deletes topic(s), and implements redirect(s) in a working branch
+ 1. CE deletes topics, and implements redirects in a working branch.

- 1. CE opens PR from working branch to "master", adds Writer/Editor as reviewer
+ 1. CE opens PR from working branch to "master", adds writer/editor as reviewer.

- 1. When approved by Writer/Editor, CE merges to "master" and deletes working branch
+ 1. When approved by writer/editor, CE merges to "master" and deletes working branch.